Gabriela Cunninghame Graham: Life

 Gabriela Cunninghame Graham wrote essays, poetic translations, and a substantial biography of Teresa of Avila, Santa Teresa: Her Life and Times, published in 1894.
 This was described by Herbert Faulkner West as "monumental and scholarly".
-In 1897, she contributed a story to The Yellow Book.
+In 1896, she contributed 4 stories to her husband's first anthology, Father Archangel of Scotland and Other Essays and the following year she contributed a story to The Yellow Book.

+Gabriela, a keen gardener, became interested in the large variety of mosses in the locality of Gartmore, which she started collecting and cataloguing with the aid of a professor at Glasgow University.

-Like her husband, Gabriela was an active socialist, addressing meets in England and Europe on subjects including the need for an eight-hour working day, and the ideals of socialism.
+Like her husband, Gabriela was an active socialist, and despite professing an aversion to politics, addressed meetings in England and Europe on subjects including the need for an eight-hour working day, and the ideals of socialism.
 Fascinated by mysticism, she also wrote and lectured on this.